 Reference design is provided with this application note with remapping and without remapping.
-Refer to "Appendix A - Design Files" section for design files and follow the steps explained in "Running the Design" section for executing the reference design.
+Refer to "Appendix A: Design Files" section for design files and follow the steps explained in "Setting up the Demo Design" section for executing the reference design.